Evidence-Informed Practice: Developing Research-Literate Teachers

 Professional Expertise

 Teachers accumulate practical wisdom through experience, including knowledge of what works in their specific context, how to adapt strategies for different learners, and how to manage the complex dynamics of classroom life.
-This expertise is essential for interpreting and applying research findings appropriately.
+This expertise is essential for interpreting and applying research findings appropriately, particularly when working with students with special educational needs.

 Local Context and Data